parikshitdeshmukh/SecuredPublisherSubscriber/README.md

 subscribers will receive the data for Topics they have subscribed to.
 * Broker is like a medium that facilitates the flow of the data with efficient speed and takes care of heavy operations like:
-⋅⋅*handling multiple transactions
+  * Handling multiple transactions
-..*connecting with database
+  * Connecting with database
-..*handling node failure
+  * Handling node failure
-..*persisting snapshot of subscribers
+  * Persisting snapshot of subscribers
-..100% message delivery on large scale
+  * 100% message delivery on large scale

 * Publishers and Subscribers have no knowledge of each other and are loosely coupled.